 Are there other patterns to how suppliers are chosen?
 Does the lowest bid always win?
 Or does the buyer always award to different suppliers every time they issue this tender?
 If you can identify these patterns accurately, you could gain an advantage by ensuring your proposal makes use of that information.

+Platforms like TenderBoard provides you with a database of past tenders across over 30 sites and 1000 buyers, keeping an up-to-date record so you would not have to do this manually.
 To read more on pricing strategies and how to apply past tender data analyses, we offer a case study here that walks through the steps of using our platform to help guide your strategy.

 Owning your pricing strategy is the second step to winning more deals, and our Ultimate Tendering Guide shares more information and steps to becoming better at tendering.